 Sergeant John N. Ogawa was buried in the U.S. Military Cemetery at Granaglione, Italy, Plot D, Row 9, No. 532.

-For his service during World War II, Sergeant John Norio Ogawa was awarded the Bronze Star Medal with one oak leaf cluster, Purple Heart Medal, Good Conduct Medal, American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, Combat Infantryman Badge, and Distinguished Unit Badge with one oak leaf cluster.
+For his service during World War II, Sergeant John Norio Ogawa was awarded the Bronze Star Medal with one oak leaf cluster, Purple Heart Medal, Good Conduct Medal, American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, Distinguished Unit Badge with one oak leaf cluster, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1948, the smaller wartime cemeteries in Italy were being closed and families were given the choice of having their loved one reinterred at a larger cemetery or returned home.
 Sgt.
 Norio’s family chose to have his remains brought home.
 He arrived on the USAT Lawrence Victory at Brooklyn Army Base in New York Harbor on November 4, 1948, after leaving Livorno on October 26.
 He was one of 154 Southern Californians among the 7,129 war dead on the ship.

 Sergeant John Norio Ogawa’s family held his memorial service on December 11, 1948, at the Garden Grove Baptist Church at 2:00 p.m., with Rev. Harry Murakani of the Garden Grove Japanese Baptist Church officiating.
 Interment followed at Magnolia Memorial Park in Garden Grove with full military honors under the direction of the Garden Grove post of the Veterans of Foreign Wars, aided by a detachment from El Toro Marine Base.